nuxt-community/axios-module/docs/content/en/setup.md

 ```
 > **Why?**
 >
-> Because of the way nuxt works the `$axios` property on the context has to be merged into the nuxt `Context` interface via [declaration merging](https://www.typescriptlang.org/docs/handbook/declaration-merging.html).
+> Because of the way Nuxt works the `$axios` property on the context has to be merged into the Nuxt `Context` interface via [declaration merging](https://www.typescriptlang.org/docs/handbook/declaration-merging.html).
 Adding `@nuxtjs/axios` to your types will import the types from the package and make typescript aware of the additions to the `Context` interface.